Quiet the Mind — Online Golf Psychology Coaching

 - You hit; I observe behaviour and language; you get one change at a time.

-Online is exactly as effective as in-person for performance psychology because we’re training behaviours, not camera angles.
+Online is fully effective for performance psychology because we’re training behaviours, not camera angles.

 The Toolkit I Use